 Policy and Procedures

 The Council revised the graduate increment procedure over several meetings.
 It was presented to the Faculty Senate at the April meeting and sent back to committee.
 Senators did not agree with the percentage of extra work given graduate students.
-The Council revised the procedure and it was sent back to the Senate in May. outside of Mathematics are required to take their courses.
+The Council revised the procedure and it was sent back to the Senate in May.

 The Council briefly discussed the proposed Appeal Procedure (102.15) Concerns were forwarded to ECOS for consideration.